 Where any issues are identified during the due diligence and procurement process, for example if a supplier is unable to confirm its compliance with the Modern Slavery Act or is deemed to have inadequate policies or measures in place, or if the supplier is unwilling or unable to sign up to our supplier code of conduct, an escalation procedure has been established that will require sign off or approval from a senior manager and notification to a senior committee if the Legal team have concerns about a Supplier's compliance.
 As is our established practice, we continue to work with existing suppliers as part of any contract reviews, renewals or retenders to investigate and make any necessary changes where possible and appropriate, where those contracts are deemed at risk.

 We have not to date found any evidence of practices that violate our values relating to those contained within our Anti-Slavery Policy.
-However, we have internal measures in place that would enable us to deal with a breach of our values that relate to slavery and human trafficking appropriately (e.g. whistleblowing mechanism) and we periodically reassess whether these principles need to be refined or further developed to deal with any non-compliance that may arise.
+However, we have internal measures in place that would enable us to be informed of and deal with a breach of our values that relate to slavery and human trafficking appropriately (e.g. whistleblowing mechanism and use of the "Speak Up" tool as flagged above) and we periodically reassess whether these principles need to be refined or further developed to deal with any non-compliance that may arise.